 Slip and falls can result in serious, long-lasting injuries.
 From cuts and scrapes to broken bones, to spinal cord damage, these incidents can throw a person’s life into chaos.
 On top of any medical bills, an injured person can claim compensation for any lost earnings, mental anguish, and permanent disability.

-Port St. Lucie slip and fall lawyers represent individuals in their claims against landowners and their insurance companies.
-Attorneys aim to obtain compensation for victims that result from landowners failing to properly maintain their property.
+Port St. Lucie slip and fall lawyers from Kogan & DiSalvo represent individuals in their claims against landowners and their insurance companies.
+Our attorneys aim to obtain compensation for victims that result from landowners failing to properly maintain their property.
 All claims for slips and falls must begin within two years of the injury.
 Do not hesitate to contact our office today for a free consultation.